NON COPYRIGHTED MUSIC

 - Adapt or rearrange the work

 If a composer died more than 70 years ago however, then the musical work is no longer in copyright and has fallen into the public domain.
+Public domain music could also be referred to as ‘non-copyrighted music’.

-This means, if you want to use the original version of a piece by Bach, Mozart or Beethoven, for example, with a TV show, feature film, advertising or corporate, you don't need a synchronization licence to use the composition.
+This means, if you want to use the original version of a piece by Bach, Mozart or Beethoven, for example, for a TV show, feature film, advertising or corporate, you don't need a synchronization licence to use the composition.

 What about sound recordings?

 Compositions whose period of copyright protection have expired are in the public domain.
 You can use these materials without asking permission – but you can never own them.
 However, sound recording copyright lasts in most countries for 70 years after the music is first released.
-So, whilst your chosen Mozart Piano Concerto might be out of copyright, the recording of it by the Vienna Philharmonic Orchestra that you want to use probably won’t be.
+So, whilst your chosen Mozart piano sonata might be out of copyright, the recording of it by the Vienna Philharmonic Orchestra that you want to use probably won’t be.

-Is copyright-free the same as royalty-free?
+Is copyright-free music the same as royalty-free music?

 No, these are not the same.
 Royalty-free means that you pay for a one-off licence to use the music, for a stipulated period, and you don’t have to pay a fee to the copyright owner.
+This does not make it ‘non-copyrighted music’ or 'no copyright music', as the music is still under copyright laws.

-Using music on YouTube
+Using copyrighted music on YouTube

 Creators beware – did you know that YouTube developed a Content ID system that can detect uploads of copyrighted music?
 If they find that you’ve misused content without a licence, your video can be blocked or taken down.
 The copyright owner can also track the video’s viewer statistics to determine whether you monetized the video – and if they should then claim royalties back from you.
 Using music without a licence is an infringement of copyright and could lead to legal action being taken against you.

-It’s clear you have plenty of options if you don’t want to pay for music for your projects.
 So why should you look at licensing music?
 Well, obviously, there are far fewer options if you’re looking at copyright-free music or sounds – your creative freedom is going to be limited.
 And bear in mind that if a mass of creators are taking tracks from the same pool, then those tracks are going to get overused.
 Why sound exactly like everyone else?

 If you want to use current music, then it’s likely to be poorer quality in the free-to-use arena.
 Plus, you still have to be clear about whether or not you’re covered under the Creative Commons licence for the particular track you’re using.
 Why not be 100% sure that you’re covered legally by looking into licensing copyright-protected music instead?